 In 2017, filmmaker Rob Sorrenti documented the transformation of the Kodiak Queen and made an exceptional film, narrated by Kate Winslet, which recently won the Green Planet Award at the Rhode Island International Film Festival.
 The documentary tells a fascinating story of how the ship was saved, sunk and an artificial reef created.

-You can watch the trailer below, and see the full film free for the next seven days over on his website.
+You can watch the trailer and see the full film free over on his website.